Cecco d'Ascoli

-Cecco d'Ascoli (1257 – September 26, 1327) is the popular name of Francesco degli Stabili (sometimes given as Francesco degli Stabili Cichus), an Italian encyclopaedist, physician and poet.
-Cecco (in Latin, Cichus) is the diminutive of Francesco, Ascoli was the place of his birth.
+Cecco d'Ascoli (1257 – 26 September 1327) is the popular name of Francesco degli Stabili (sometimes given as Francesco degli Stabili Cichus), an Italian encyclopaedist, physician and poet.
+Cecco (in Latin, Cichus) is the diminutive of Francesco.
+Ascoli was the place of his birth.
 The lunar crater Cichus is named after him.

 Life

-Born in Ancarano, in the modern Abruzzo region (at the time under the jurisdiction of Ascoli), he devoted himself to the study of mathematics and astrology.
-In 1322 he was made professor of astrology at the University of Bologna.
+Born in Folignano, near Fonte a cagnà in Case di Coccia, he devoted himself to the study of mathematics and astrology.
+In 1322, he was made professor of astrology at the University of Bologna.
 It is alleged that he entered the service of Pope John XXII at Avignon, and that he cultivated the acquaintance of Dante only to quarrel with the great poet afterwards; but of this there is no evidence.

 Having published a commentary on the Sphere of John de Sacrobosco, in which he propounded audacious theories concerning the employment and agency of demons, he got into difficulties with the clerical party, and was condemned in 1324 to certain fasts and prayers, and to the payment of a fine of seventy crowns.
-To elude this sentence he went to Florence, where he was attached to the household of Carlo di Calabria.
-His freethinking and plain speaking had made him many enemies; he had attacked the Commedia of Dante, and the Canzone d'amore of Guido Cavalcanti.
-But according to Ernst Cassirer's The Individual and the Cosmos in Renaissance Philosophy, he died at the stake for his attempt to determine the nativity of Christ by reading his horoscope (page 113).
+To elude this sentence, he went to Florence, where he was attached to the household of Carlo di Calabria.
+His pseudo-science and plain speaking had made him many enemies; he had attacked the Commedia of Dante, and the Canzone d'amore of Guido Cavalcanti.
 The physician Dino del Garbo was indefatigable in pursuit of him; and the old accusation of impiety being renewed, Cecco was again tried and sentenced for relapse into heresy.
 He was burned at Florence the day after the sentence, in his seventieth year.
-He was the first university scholar to be burned by the Inquisition.